francocasafus22/francocasafus22/README.md

 ## 🧠 About me
 Backend-focused developer building REST APIs with Node.js and NestJS.
 Experience working with data modeling, authentication and scalable architectures.
-Univeristy Techinical Degree in Programming UTN.
+University Technical Degree in Programming UTN.

 Currently improving my skills in:
 - Frontend with Next.js